LeaVerou/lea.verou.me/consulting/index.md

 I hold a PhD in usability ([Human-Computer Interaction](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction)) from [MIT](https://mit.edu), and have taught usability to MIT students for years.
 Additionally, I have launched dozens of software artifacts, which often succeeded against competition mainly on the basis of superior UX/DX.

-My software engineering expertise combine with my usability and product design background give me a unique ability to design solutions that balance user needs and implementation effort.
+My software engineering expertise combined with my usability and product design background give me a unique ability to design solutions that balance user needs and implementation effort.

 **It is important to me that my work adds value.**
 While I’m open to reviewing any software artifact, I tend to be a better fit when the product is related to design or development.